apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

        a USB keyboard.

     STATUS:

-    2019-05-04:  Initial display is clean.
-    2019-05-08:  Logic to iconify and de-iconify the Icon Manager works.
-       I am able to grab the Icon Manager tool bar and move the Icon Manager window.
-However, the movement is not smooth.
-Analyizing the touch- screen input, I can see that Twm4NX is working okay but the touch- screen driver with its polled operation does not provide rapid or precise touch positions.
-So the movement is not smooth.
-It is also difficult to grab the toolbar.
-    2019-05-10: A left click on the background brings up the main menu.
-At present there are only two options:  "Desktop" which will iconify all windows and "Twm4Nx Icon Manager" which will de-configy and/or raise the Icon Manager window to the top of the hierarchy.
-That latter option is only meaningful when the desktop is very crowded.
+    Refer to apps/graphics/twm4nx/README.txt for an overall status.
+Here just some issues/topics unique to the LPCXpresso-LPC54628 and/or this configuration.

-    2019-05-13:  Added the NxTerm application.
-There will now be a "NuttShell" enty in the Main Menu.
+    1. Tthe NxTerm application is available as the "NuttShell" enty in the Main Menu.
 When pressed, this will bring up an NSH session in a Twm4Nx window.
-There is an issue, however:  The NSH terminal does not receive console input.
-NxTerm input is via /dev/console.

-       NOTE:  Since the NxTerm keyboard input comes directly from /dev/console, it goes to whichever task has an outstanding read on the console device.
+There is an issue, however:  The NxTerm gets its input from the console (/dev/console).
+Since the NxTerm keyboard input comes directly from /dev/console, it goes to whichever task has an outstanding read on the console device.
 That works well if there is only a single NxTerm window.
 But if there are multiple NxTerm windows, then it is anyone's guess  which will receive the keyboard input.
 That does not work well in such cases.

-       Some known bugs yet-to-fixed.
-Surely there are more as will be revealed by additional testing:

-       1. There is no way to resize a window
+    2. There is a responsive-ness issue the the FT5x06 touchscreen controller.
-       2. The logic to move an icon on the desk top does not work.
+       The pin selected by the board designers will not support interrupts.
+       Therefore, a fallback polled mode is use.
+This polled mode has significant inherent delays that effect the user experience when touching buttons or grabbing and moving objects on the desktop.

-       3. There is no touscreen calibration but it turns out that touch controller has the same orientation and range as the display.
-So it works without calibration.
-I am sure that is some loss of touch precision due to the lack of calibration, but it works OK for testing.
+    3. There is no touchscreen calibration yet.
+But fortunately, the FT5x06 has the same resolution and orientation as the LCD and so can be used without any calibration.
+There are still inaccuracies due to the lack of calibration, however.
+These show up especially along the very top of the display where it can be very difficult to touch buttons or grab'n'move object.